 Parking at Echo Point as it challenges.
 It is busy at Echo Point nearly any time of the day you visit.
 Busloads of tourists arrive from Sydney every day.
 There is disabled parking in a car park, on the street and there are three 1 hour parking spaces beside the information centre (these are the most level and most convenient if available).
 There are very good disabled restrooms near the information centre.
 They are large facilities allowing for a companion to assist the person in a wheelchair if necessary.

-If you want to get 360 degree views and a good feel for the lay-out of the city then head to Sydney Tower.
+If you want to get 360-degree views and a good feel for the layout of the city then head to Sydney Tower.
 The views are spectacular!
-After you buy your tickets you will enter a theatre for a short 4D movie presentation on Sydney (about 5 minutes long).
+After you buy your tickets you will enter a theatre for a short 4D movie presentation in Sydney (about 5 minutes long).
 You then enter a lift which takes you to the top of the tower, a total of 309 meters to the top.

 The observation deck is fully accessible and the windows are very tall and the ledges are low enough for someone in a wheelchair or small children to see out without anything obscuring their view.
 There are large binoculars set at two heights.
 One set is up taller for people standing up and some lower for anyone using a wheelchair or for small children.
 There are touch information screens set at a good height to learn more about the buildings you can see in the distance.
 Along the ledge dotted around the tower are posters with fun facts, which make the attraction more engaging for children.

-There is a disabled toilet facility which doubles as a child change facility.
+There is a disabled toilet facility that doubles as a child change facility.
 It is a good size and would fit a companion for those needing assistance.
-There is a gift shop and at the Skywalk check in counter and there are cold drinks, snacks and basic tea and coffee available
+There is a gift shop and at the Skywalk check-in counter and there are cold drinks, snacks, and basic tea and coffee available

 Additional Tourist Information

 More wheelchair accessible tourist ideas can be explored on Sydney for All.